 We have robust pre-qualification procedures for our direct suppliers, and for suppliers from highrisk countries this includes a due diligence questionnaire and screening.
-They are contractually required to comply with our policies in relation to safety, quality, environmental and anticorruption; and to require their own suppliers to operate to the same standards.
+They are contractually required to comply with our policies in relation to safety, quality, environmental and business ethics, including anti-corruption and human rights; and to require their own suppliers to operate to the same standards.